As many of our users have requested, we have now introduced reduce-only orders on our exchange.

 Market-orders with reduce-only

 A trader may wish to close a position with a market-order.
 Any quantity can be filled in and the market-order will, when executed, automatically adjust the quantity downwards and only close a position.

 Stops with reduce-only

-All previous mentioned orders can be set up with the API as well but we have an additional order.
+All previously mentioned orders can be set up with the API as well, but we have an additional order.
 The command /private/close_position will close the open order.
-It can be done both as limit-order as well as market-order.
+It can be done both as limit-order, as well as market-order.
 Executing this command will close the position and if it is executed as limit-order it will place a reduce-only order for the open quantity.

-A simple example how reduce-only can be used:
+A simple example of how reduce-only can be used:

 A trader opens a long position on the BTC/USD pair with an average price of $3900.

 The trader places a limit-sell order with reduce-only with a limit-price of $4000.